Verda Welcome

 Verda Mae Freeman Welcome (18 March 1907 – 22 April 1990) was an American teacher, civil rights leader, and Maryland state senator.
 Welcome was the second black woman to be elected to a state senate in the U.S. (Cora Mae Brown was the first in 1952).
 She spent 25 years in the Maryland legislature and worked to pass legislation which enforced stricter employment regulations and discouraged racial discrimination.

 Early life and education

-Born as Verda Mae Freeman, one of sixteen children of John Nuborn and Ella Theodocia Freeman, Verda Welcome was born on a small farm in Lake Lure (previously known as Uree), North Carolina.
-In 1929, she moved to Baltimore, and graduated from Coppin State Teachers College three years later.
+She was one of fifteen children of farmers John and Docia Freeman.
+Following the death of her mother and faced with a limited amount of money for education, Welcome worked during the day and attended school in the evening.
+Because of the strain on her, she was encouraged to drop out of school, which she refused to do, and came to Baltimore in 1929 instead.
+Welcome continued her education in Baltimore and graduated from Coppin Normal School and Morgan State College.
+She later earned her Master of Arts degree from New York University and taught in the Baltimore City public Schools for eleven years.
+She was awarded honorary degrees from Howard University and the University of Maryland.
 She married Dr. Henry C. Welcome in 1935.
-She received a bachelor's degree in history from Morgan State College in 1939, and completed a master's degree in history at New York University in 1943.
-Between 1934 and 1945, Welcome taught at public schools in Baltimore.
 She was a member of Delta Sigma Theta sorority.